Dog and Cat Teeth Cleaning in La Crosse

 Grade 4

 Severe: Gum disease is present and includes severe tartar, plaque, calculus deposits, root infection, and usually severe pain.
-Permanent damage has occurred, including extensive tissue as a result of toxic debris and inflammation.
+Permanent damage has occurred, including extensive tissue damage as a result of toxic debris and inflammation.
 Bone loss has also occurred, causing many teeth to become loose and bacteria to enter the blood stream.

-Recommend professional dental cleaning: immediately!
+Recommend professional dental cleaning treatment: Immediately!

 Grade 1